ErpFusionFlex/.github/profile/README.md

 ## Extensibility & Community Contributions

-ErpFlex is designed to be open and extensible, enabling developers to contribute to the core system or build additional modules and plugins.
+ErpFusionFlex is designed to be open and extensible, enabling developers to contribute to the core system or build additional modules and plugins.
 Its open architecture supports the integration of third-party software, providing a flexible platform for businesses to expand functionality and integrate new tools without disrupting existing workflows.

 ## License
-ErpFlex is an open-source project licensed under GPL-3.0 license.
+ErpFusionFlex is an open-source project licensed under GPL-3.0 license.

 ## Contributing
-We welcome contributions to the ErpFlex project!
+We welcome contributions to the ErpFusionFlex project!
 Whether you're adding a new feature, building a plugin, or improving documentation, please review our contribution guidelines to get started.

 ## Donation and Support
 If you like the project and want to support it or if you want to contribute to the development of new modules, you can donate to the following crypto addresses.